The Covering Numbers of the McLaughlin Group and some Primitive Groups of Low Degree: The McLaughlin Group

 \section{The McLaughlin Group}

 The McLaughlin group, one of the sporadic simple groups, is a subgroup of index two in the full automorphism group of the McLaughlin graph, a strongly regular graph with parameters $(275,112,30,56)$.
 We note that the independence number of the McLaughlin graph is 22 (see \cite{Brouwer}), and that the McLaughlin group acts transitively on the vertices, the edges, and the nonedges of the McLaughlin graph.
 The maximal subgroups from classes $\mathcal{M}_1$, $\mathcal{M}_6$, and $\mathcal{M}_7$ are the stabilizers of the vertices, edges, and nonedges of the McLaughlin graph respectively.
-Tables \ref{tab:McLmax} and \ref{tab:McLelts} give the conjugacy classes of maximal subgroups and elements of the McLaughlin group.\\
+Tables \ref{tab:McLPCS} and \ref{tab:McLmax} give the conjugacy classes of principal and maximal subgroups of the McLaughlin group, and the matrix $A$ for the McLaughlin group is given in Table \ref{tab:McLincidence}.